AkshatModi870/AkshatModi870/README.md

 ## 🔭 Current Focus
 My primary mission is optimizing my skills to excel in the **World Quant Championship**.
 I’m deep in the world of alpha-seeking signals and advanced mathematical modeling.

-### 📊 Fun Facts About My Code & Math
+## 📊 Fun Facts
-* My happiest moments are when I'm optimizing a loop in C++.
 * I firmly believe Reinforcement Learning is the frontier of trading algorithms.
-* I often compare the stock market's behavior to complex graph theory problems (ask me about Dijkstra’s applied to finance).
 * My favorite mathematical optimization algorithm is **Adam** (it's adaptive!).
+* Hobbies: Story Writing, Gym, Cinematography, Editing